THE EVOLUTION OF BOAT CONSTRUCTION

 the customer's needs.
 Everything from strip canoes to work boats,

-high performance multihulls to offshore racing powerboats and Hovercraft's
+high performance multihulls to offshore racing powerboats and

-have been built using epoxy composite construction.
-Composites can be uncomplicated
+Hovercraft's have been built using epoxy composite construction.

-structures of wood and wood veneer or complex vacuum laminated hybrids
+veneer or complex vacuum laminated hybrids incorporating glass

-incorporating glass fabrics, aramid, or carbon fibers.
+fabrics, aramid, or carbon fibers.

 Lower Maintenance

-All of the components in a composite craft are protected by an epoxy
+All of the components in a composite craft are protected

-moisture barrier.
+by an epoxy moisture barrier.
 Since the

 moisture content is stabilized, the maintenance problems associated